DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 blueprints.
 Check out the Southern area of the ``#place`` and ``#query`` blueprints for how the quantum garbage dump is configured.

-Note that aliases that must be applied in a particular order must appear in the same cell.
-Otherwise there are no guarantees for which cell will be processed first.
-For example, look at the track stop cells in the ``#query`` blueprint for how the hauling routes are given names.

 The industry_ level: when not to use aliases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~